If you need to connect an external data source to Google Sheets and schedule it to refresh on a recurring basis, we’ve got you covered.

 Using the Apipheny Google Sheets API add-on, you can not only call an API in your Google Sheet, but you can save your API request and schedule it to refresh automatically.

 In this tutorial, I’ll show you how to:

-To connect an API to Google Sheets without coding, first install the Apipheny add-on.
+To easily connect an API to Google Sheets without writing any code, first install and open the Apipheny Google Sheets add-on.

 After installing Apipheny, you can open the add-on in your Google Sheet.
 Just open a new or existing Google Sheet and click “Add-ons” > “Apipheny“.

-💡 Tip: You can create a brand new Google Sheet by typing “sheets.new” in your browser (or by clicking that link)
+💡 Tip: You can create a brand new Google Sheet by typing “sheets.new” in your address bar.

 Once you have your Google Sheet open, locate and click on the “Add-ons” button in the menu at the top of the sheet.
 If you’ve installed Apipheny, you’ll see it as an option in the dropdown menu.
 Click “Apipheny” > “Import API” to begin the process of connecting your API to Google Sheets.

 Now that you’ve got Apipheny open, you can connect your first API.
 Just enter your API URL in the dedicated field.
 Add an endpoint and any parameters to the end of your URL.
 Add any required headers required by your API request.
 Then click the “Run” button at the bottom of the add-on.

 In this example, we’re using the Cat Facts API, which doesn’t require any authorization or headers:

 Now that you’ve successfully made an API request using Apipheny, you’re ready to Save and Schedule your API request.